Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 Take Maternity photos in Maui with Baby Hawaii Photography

-Best Restaurants and Food in Maui
+Best Restaurants and Food in Maui to have on a Babymoon

 While in my first-trimester food aversions and nausea were in high gear, so it was hard to make food choices until I was actually hungry!
 As much as I love chicken, for about 2 weeks I couldn’t look at, smell, or even think of eating chicken.
 We had Garlic Noodles at Star Noodle, but once we brought the leftovers back to eat the next day, I just couldn’t do it.
 I was so sad because they are AMAZING!
 Things that I actually craved while there: